vashisth20/azure-oidc-github-actions/README.md

 Secure your Azure deployments from GitHub Actions without storing long-lived secrets by using OpenID Connect (OIDC).

+OpenID Connect (OIDC) authentication is a modern and secure way to deploy to Azure from GitHub Actions without storing long-lived secrets.
+This repository demonstrates how to set up and use OIDC for secure Azure deployments.

 This repository demonstrates how to set up and use OIDC authentication for secure Azure deployments via GitHub Actions.

 ## Features

-- No secrets required for authentication
+- 🔐 **No Secrets Required**: Authenticate without storing sensitive credentials.
-- Uses short-lived tokens via OIDC
+- 🧼 **Simplified Management**: Uses short-lived tokens for enhanced security.
-- Automates Azure login and deployment using GitHub Actions
+- 🚀 **Automated Workflows**: Seamlessly integrate Azure login and deployment into your CI/CD pipeline.

 ## 📘 Documentation